iykat/currency-exchange-simulator/README.md

 # Currency-Exchange-Simulator 💱💹
-A crypto-trading platform written in C++ to develop object oriented programming and data handling skills.
+A crypto-trading platform simulator written in C++ to develop object oriented programming and data handling skills.

 After building this program, I have developed various C++ programming skills.
 Some of the things I learned include how to: